leilibrk/SwitchDiffuSeq/README.md

 │
 └── run.ipynb                   # Structured notebook to re-generate plots
 ```

+To reproduce the figures in the report, open `run.ipynb` and run it cell-by-cell.

 ### Contents of Each Dataset Folder in `models/final models/`

 Inside every dataset directory (e.g., `greetings/`, `math/`, `QQP/`, `TruthQA/`), the following results are stored: